 The Bay Lake Tower

 The Bay Lake Tower at Disney’s Contemporary Resort was erected where the North Garden Wing used to exist and is now exclusively comprised of villas for the Disney Vacation Club.
 Guests who are not members of the Disney vacation club (DVC) still have access to these rooms.
 They can book them as hotel rooms with Disney or rent DVC points from owners through services like David’s.
+This can save you up to 50% of the hotel cost.
 (We had a great experience using this company for the Grand Floridian Villas.)

 The Bay Lake Tower opened in 2009 and has an upgraded pool area and waterslide, but it is restricted to guests staying the Bay Lake Tower.
 There is also a Top of the World lounge where DVC owners watch the Magic Kingdom fireworks that offers a limited menu and full bar.

 The larger suites at the Bay Lake Tower are two-story and have views of Magic Kingdom’s nightly fireworks show, even from some of the bathtubs.
 They are definitely worth considering to get the most luxe options on Disney property.

 There’s a way to save as much as 50% off of a stay if you book a villa in Bay Lake Tower.

 Those in the know reserve DVC units by renting points from DVC owners directly or through a service.
 We have use David’s Vacation Club Rentals to save more than 50% off of the rates we would have paid by reserving direct with Disney.

 Our experience with David’s Vacation Club Rentals was seamless, and at this lower price point, I enthusiastically recommend the villas while staying at the Disney World Resort.
 Given that the Disney Vacation Club rooms at the resorts are almost always newer and nicer than the hotel rooms, this is the best way to stay deluxe at Disney World while saving money.